 The Express Bus Routes have been fully implemented as of FY19.
-Ongoing operating costs average \$4,892,000 per year and capital costs average \$1,174,000 per year.
-The annual capital cost has increased to reflect the future cost of complying with the new Innovative Clean Transit regulation.
+Ongoing operating costs average \$4,892,000 per year and capital costs average \$1,174,000 per year (2019 dollars).
+The annual capital cost was increased in 2019 to reflect the future cost of complying with the new Innovative Clean Transit regulation.